 Another movie about the Troubles starring Daniel Day-Lewis, alongside Emily Watson.
 The movie centers on the life of a boxer and former Provisional IRA Volunteer, Danny Flynn (Day-Lewis), who is trying to "go straight" after his release from prison.
 The movie portrays the increase of splinter groups within the IRA.

 “The Devil’s Own”

-A 1997 American action thriller movie it stars Harrison Ford and Brad Pitt.
-The movie tells the story about an IRA gunman (Pitt) who draws an American family into the crossfire of terrorism.
+A 1997 American action thriller movie, it stars Harrison Ford and Brad Pitt.
+The movie tells the story of an IRA gunman (Pitt) who draws an American family into the crossfire of terrorism.
 Pitt plays an IRA assassin who is sent to the U.S. to buy weapons.
-He is house with Tom O'Meara (Ford), a New York cop who knows nothing about Frankie's real identity.
+He is housed with Tom O'Meara (Ford), a New York cop who knows nothing about Frankie's real identity.